Skip to content

 Other considerations

-Take a look at the BC PNP Tech Pilot guide on our sister website, Moving2Canada.
-If you think the pilot may be an option for you, it may be worthwhile to begin by speaking with a regulated Canadian immigration consultant.
+Take a look at the BC PNP Tech guide on our sister website, Moving2Canada.
+If you think BC Tech may be an option for you, it may be worthwhile to begin by speaking with a regulated Canadian immigration consultant.
 We recommend Perez McKenzie Immigration, a BC-based consultancy with tons of experience with the BC PNP.

 Studying in Canada